Public Works Department

 Quality Control at CLCJAWA

-An aggressive water monitoring program is only one of the safeguards the Agency uses to insure high quality water.
-A state-of-the-art treatment process is a critical factor, as well, and consists of multiple barriers to protect you from any contaminants that could exist in either the source water or the treated or "finished" water.
+An aggressive water monitoring program is only one of the safeguards the Agency uses to ensure high quality water.
+A state-of-the-art treatment process is a critical factor and consists of multiple barriers to protect you from any contaminants that could exist in either the source water or the treated or "finished" water.

 Tours at the Paul M. Neal Water Treatment Facility